-To support these individuals, Hope Central has an In-Care Committee, and an In-Care Support Group.
+To support these individuals, Hope Central has a Discernment for Ordination Team and support group.
 Individuals seeking to answer the call to ordained ministry must:

 - be a Hope Central Church Covenant Partner for at least one year

-- be accepted into Hope Central’s process by the In-Care Team, and meet with them regularly
+- be accepted into Hope Central’s process by the Discernment Team, and meet with them regularly

 - engage in a pastoral relationship with Rev. Laura Ruth Jarrett